tloen/tloen.github.io/_posts/2022-01-10-bias-variance.md

 commentators have claimed that the existence of the modern regime in double descent contradicts the "bias-variance tradeoff" predicted by statistical learning theory.
-If a statistical theorem could be falsified and contradicted like this, it would imply that it is a nonrigorous science.
+If a statistical theorem could be falsified and contradicted like this, it would imply that stastistics is a nonrigorous science.
 But while a "bias-variance tradeoff" does exist in statistics, in itself it says nothing at all.